Table of Contents

 Ringy operates on a subscription model and costs just $109 per month.
 Find out more here.

-Pricing as of 9 July 2021
+* Pricing as of January 2024

 2. Pipedrive

-Pipedrive is a renowned CRM tool with an effective and easy to grasp interface.
+Pipedrive is a renowned CRM tool with an effective and easy-to-grasp interface.

 Ease of Use